tnshq/ESRGAN/README.md

     ```

 -   **Metric Calculation and FID**:
-    -   This block generates super-resolution images for the entire validation set and calculates PSNR, SSIM, and FID.
+    -   This block installs the `cleanfid` library, generates super-resolution images for the entire validation set, and then calculates and prints PSNR, SSIM, and FID.
+    -   It first installs `cleanfid`:
+        ```python
+        !pip install -q cleanfid
+        print("✅ cleanfid installed!")
+        ```
+    -   It then proceeds to:
+        -   Define paths for validation HR, LR, and a temporary directory for generated SR images.
+        -   Load the trained generator model.
-    -   It iterates through the validation HR images.
-For each, it gets/generates the LR version, generates the SR image using the trained model, and saves the generated SR image to a temporary directory (`fid_generated_sr`).
+        -   Iterate through the validation HR images.
+For each, it gets/generates the LR version, generates the SR image using the trained model, and saves the generated SR image to the temporary directory.
         -   While doing this, it calculates the PSNR and SSIM for each generated SR/original HR pair and stores them.
-    -   After generating all SR images and calculating per-image metrics, it calculates the average PSNR and SSIM and prints them.
+        -   After generating all SR images and calculating per-image metrics, it calculates and prints the average PSNR and SSIM scores.
         -   Finally, it uses the `cleanfid` library to calculate the FID score between the directory of original validation HR images and the directory of generated SR images.
-    -   The FID score is printed.
+        -   The calculated metrics are printed to the output of this cell.

     ```python
     from cleanfid import fid